annarakes/RStudio-DataReplication/README.md

-# RStudio Methods for Data Analytics Data Replication Project
+# R-Studio Data Replication Project
+## Author: Anna Rakes

-This document contains necessary information pertaining to the replication of Joseph Comeau’s “Race/Ethnicity and Family Contact: Toward a Behavioral Measure of Familialism” by Anna Rakes.
+This project was developed by Anna Rakes for the Methods for Data Analytics course at Elon University.
+This document contains necessary information pertaining to the replication of Joseph
+Comeau’s “Race/Ethnicity and Family Contact: Toward a Behavioral Measure of Familialism” by Anna Rakes.
 The following documentation was created using R Studio version 4.2.2.
 ## Documentation Needed